top of page

 Lobuche East, 6119m

-A "warm-up" peak as part of Simon's 2021 Everest Expedition.
+A "warm-up" peak as part of my 2021 Everest Expedition.

 Moved from Everest Base Camp to Lobuche East high camp.
-Summit on... and back to Lobuche Village before returning to Base camp before climbing to Everest's camp 2 for next acclimatisation rotation.
+We summited and returned back to Lobuche Village before moving back to Everest Base camp and climbing to Everest's camp 2 for next acclimatisation rotation.

 IMG_5072.JPG